November 13, 2019

-- Add in the Plain Flour, Cocoa Powder and Orange and mix together till a dough is formed!
+- Add in the plain flour, cocoa powder and orange and mix together until a dough is formed!

-- Dust your work surface with some spare flour and roll your dough out till its 1cm thick.
+- Dust your work surface with some spare flour and roll your dough out until its 1cm thick.

 - Chill in the fridge for at least 30 minutes!

 - Preheat your oven to 180C/160C Fan, and bake in the oven for 15-18 minutes until baked through (they’ll be relatively firm)

 - Take the trays out of the oven and sprinkle on some caster sugar and leave the cookies to cool on the trays for 5 minutes, then transfer to cool completely on a wire rack.

 - Drizzle over some melted Terry's Chocolate Orange, and add on a segment each if you fancy - Enjoy!

 - You can easily use a different type of chocolate if you wanted, just use the same amount, or you will get less cookies!

 - Also, you could not use any chocolate at all, but you’d get even less cookies then!

 - The amount you can make from this depends on how accurately you roll out the dough, and how big your cutter is... so I roll mine to 1cm thickness, and with a 6cm round cutter I got about 16-18 cookies, and its perfect.